Li-Lab-SUSTech/LiteLoc/README.md

 4. Activate liteloc environment and install the required packages
    ```
    conda activate liteloc_env

+   # install the spline module for PSF simulation
    conda install -c turagalab -c conda-forge spline

+   # if the above command does not work (occasionally on macOS), you can try the following command
+   conda install turagalab/label/dev::spline

    # get into the project directory
    cd LiteLoc